We hold your information in compliance with current UK Data Protection legislation.

 - to fulfil the legal requirement for each Society to keep and maintain a share register

-- to enable you to excercise your rights as a member (for example by sending you information about AGMS or other member meetings)
+- to enable you to exercise your rights as a member (for example by sending you information about AGMs or other member meetings)

 - to communicate with you on matters relating to your membership or bondholding